brenhinkeller/Chron.jl/README.md

 65.97,0.12
 ```

+Note also that smpl.Height *must* increase with increasing stratigraphic height -- i.e., stratigraphically younger samples must be more positive.
+For this reason, it is convenient to represent depths below surface as negative numbers.

 #### Configure and run eruption/deposition age model
 To learn more about the eruption/deposition age estimation model, see also [Keller, Schoene, and Sameperton (2018)](https://doi.org/10.7185/geochemlet.1826) and the [BayeZirChron demo notebook](http://brenh.in/BayeZirChron).
 It is important to note that this model (like most if not all others) has no knowledge of open-system behaviour, so *e.g.*, Pb-loss will lead to erroneous results.